 When a packet arrives from the field, it should be immediately checked by someone for accuracy (missing data, miscalculations, missing labels).
 Checking this right away can catch administration errors that can greatly impact your data.
 Checking the protocols at the front end will reduce significant cleaning time at the back end.

 There should be an easy system in place, where each person, without effort or documentation, knows what needs to be entered.
 You might want to have file cabinets clearly labeled, for example, “Needs double entry.”
-The data entry team should never have to figure out which packets have been entered, and which haven’t, by pulling up a spreadsheet.
+The data entry team should never have to figure out which packets have been entered, and which have not, by pulling up a spreadsheet.
 This also will prevent simple errors like a packet being entered twice.

 Data entry should be as thoughtless as possible.
 No math should be done in the middle of data entry.
-Scores should have been calculated in the field, but if not, perhaps have a place in your filing cabinet system for “needs scores”, before “Needs to be entered.”
+Scores should have been calculated in the field, but if not, perhaps have a place in your filing cabinet system for “needs scores,” before “Needs to be entered.”

 People should only have access to their data entry program module.
 If your data entry program has other studies in it, they should not be able to see or access those.
 Once logged in to their study, they should only have data access to the functions that are available only to their role in the project (first entry, secondary, reviewer, etc.) and no one else’s roles.
 Make sure your system, as defined by your research grant, is in place and being followed.

 The PI and Data Analyst should develop Data Entry “Rules” for ambiguous cases.
 The data entry team should be well trained on this, and have a written, easy Rule Book at each data entry station that they can refer to while entering data.
-Cases might include what to do when: the form or question has no answer, there are blanks, the respondent didn’t follow directions, or the respondent circled two options when only one was allowed.
+Cases might include what to do when: the form or question has no answer, there are blanks, the respondent did not follow directions, or the respondent circled two options when only one was allowed.
 The key, as always, is to be consistent!

 When the data entry team is completely finished with their entries, they will notify the Data Manager, who will extract the data from the data entry program.

-You will now create and manage the working (aka transitional) and master datasets.
+Before you start.
 As you clean your data, remember to always keep a trail of everything you do.
 Always work in a copy of the dataset, maintaining the original dataset in its raw state.
 Always back up your data and documentation as you work.